 Arguably the most important aspect of natural makeup is foundation application.
 If your base looks too caked-on, the quest for a natural, fresh look will fall flat.
 The key is to still be able to see your skin without a thick layer (or, okay two) of foundation hiding your beautiful complexion.
 To make sure we get this step right every time, we turned to some top makeup artists for their feedback.
-See what they had to say below!

 Use a Variety of Primers

-Bhatty likes to use moisturizer to make her own bespoke foundation.
-"One quick way to make your foundation look natural is to thin it out.
-The best way to do this is to add a drop or two of your foundation to your moisturizer.
-This will turn your foundation into a tinted moisturizer and bring the coverage down to a more natural finish.
-Kate Somerville Goat Milk Cream is ideal for this.
-It's super gentle and hydrating without being too oily, which can cause your foundation to separate."
+Bhatty likes to use moisturizer to make her own bespoke foundation—the moisturizer essentially thins out the foundation formula to get the most natural coverage.
+"The best way to do this is to add a drop or two of your foundation to your moisturizer," she says.
+"This will turn your foundation into a tinted moisturizer and bring the coverage down to a more natural finish."
+She recommends Kate Somerville's Goat Milk Cream for this, as it's "super gentle and hydrating without being too oily, which can cause your foundation to separate."

-Spot-Treat With Foundation
+Spot Conceal With Foundation

 Know Your Skin Type

 Of course, having a foundation that's darker than your neck or too light for your natural skin tone is a dead giveaway that you're wearing foundation.
-To avoid this, try these tips from Kristine Cruz, senior makeup artist at Antonio Prieto Salon: "Match your skin tone with the right shade of foundation.
-Our skin has undertones of cool or warm.
-If you have pink undertones, you are on the cool side, and if you have golden undertones, you're on the warm side.
-Choose at least three foundations closest to your skin tone and apply a sample of each on your jaw down to your neck.
-Whichever one appears invisible is a good match."
+To avoid this, try these tips from Kristine Cruz, senior makeup artist at Antonio Prieto Salon: "Our skin has undertones of cool or warm.
+If you have pink undertones, you are on the cool side, and if you have golden undertones, you're on the warm side."
+Still stuck?
+Cruz recommends choosing three foundations closest to your skin tone and applying a sample of each on your jaw down to your neck.
+Whichever one appears invisible is your match.